Restriction on minimum degree in the contractible sets problem: Tools

 2) Let $A \in$ Part$(G; \mathfrak{S})$.
 A vertex of $A$ is \textit{inner} if it does not belong to any cutset of $\mathfrak{S}$.
-The set of all inner vertices of the part $A$ is called the \textit{interior} of $A$, which is denoted by Int($A$).
+The set of all inner vertices of $A$ is called the \textit{interior} of $A$ and is denoted by Int($A$).

 The \textit{boundary} of $A$ is the set Bound($A$) $= A \setminus \text{Int}(A)$.

 \end{defin}

 \begin{defin} Let $G$ be a $2$-connected graph.